TBH, I Forgot About My Flat Iron Until I Discovered These 11 Sleek, Straight Styles

 Model-Off-Duty Movement

 If your hair tends to hang limp, there’s one celeb hairstylist trick that takes minimal effort, yet adds a flattering touch to everyday styles.
-“With naturally straight hair, I add volumizing primer at the roots and blow dry it upside down—this creates a little volume,” explains Abergel.
-The next part is where the magic happens: Using a 2-inch curling iron, Abergel creates “a slight bend on the front hairline pieces by the eyes” to flatter and frame the cheekbones, offering an effortless, model-off-duty look.
+“With naturally straight hair, I add volumizing primer at the roots and blow-dry it upside down.
+This creates a little volume,” explains Abergel.
+The next part is where the magic happens: Using a two-inch curling iron, Abergel creates “a slight bend on the front hairline pieces by the eyes” to flatter and frame the cheekbones, offering an effortless, model-off-duty look.

 Shop the Look

-If you’re wearing a striking red lip or glamorously smoked eye that deserves its own spotlight, try this super-slick look on for size.
+If you’re wearing a striking red lip or glamorous smoky eyes that deserves their own spotlight, try this super-slick look on for size.
 Ballance lauds this high-fashion style because of its “no volume, no fuss” presentation that won’t detract from your glam. “[It] lets the face do all the work,” he explains.

-The key to this look is a “sharp middle part, super clean part, [and hair] slicked behind the ears,” the stylist says.
-Marjan once told me she uses a tail comb brush to achieve her perfect parts, which helps not only with clean sectioning, but ultra-sleek slicked-back styles, too.
+The key to this look is a “sharp middle part, super-clean part, [and hair] slicked behind the ears,” the stylist says.
+Marjan once told me she uses a tail-comb brush to achieve her perfect parts, which helps not only with clean sectioning, but also with ultra-sleek slicked-back styles.

 Shop the Look